-Special interest groups (SIGs) provide a forum within ADAA for the involvement of members with a common interest in a particular disorder, treatment, or research.
-The goal is to encourage collaboration, communication, education, research, mentoring, and networking focused on anxiety, depression, and related disorders.
+Special Interest Groups (SIGs) are a vibrant forum for ADAA members with a common interest, such as a particular disorder, treatment, or population.
+SIGs encourage education, research, mentoring, and networking.

 SIGs meet virtually and in person at the annual conference.
 SIG members propose conference symposia and workshops, topics for public or professional education webinars, or web content.
 Program suggestions must be approved by ADAA committees (e.g. Professional Education, Conference, or Public Education).

 SIGs can hold free monthly online peer consultation groups to provide a safe and confidential forum for members to discuss cases, collaborate, and share resources.